 Essentially most of the selling process can be done via an app, from booking viewings to legal assistance.
 Even picking the right selling price should be considered more of a data-based decision than one that relies on years of industry experience.
 As with the travel industry, the future of mainstream real estate is online.
 Agents should seek opportunities to leverage their knowledge and facilitation of in-person aspects of the customer experience to maintain differentiation.

 The print media shakeup that started over 10 years ago still continues in SA, and the survivors are those publications that embrace a “multi-channel” approach.
 This doesn’t only mean print; websites, apps, videos, podcasts, social media, and real-life experiences and events also need to adapt.
 This is a prime example of customer-centric disruption in action.

 Computer software is also now writing news and media stories .At the moment, this is primarily local news and sports results, but as AI develops this will only increase.
 Fake news will become a much bigger issue than it is now, as new video and audio technology makes it possible to create authentic looking news footage.

-The future for media houses will be centered around trust and building relationships with audiences, as people become less certain where to turn to for ‘truth’.
+Customer-centric disruption in this sector means the future of media houses will be centered around trust and building relationships with audiences, as people become less certain where to turn to for ‘truth’.